Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 If you remember, the lucky person who guessed what Tulsa's population would be in 2007 wins the car!
 Sounds great in concept and even on paper, but lets throw a wrench into it.

 Raymond Humbertson guessed the closest to Tulsa's actual population.
 The problem is he passed away in 1979.
 Ok fine, the car will then go to his widow right?
 Sorry, she passed away in 1988.
 Ok, did they have kids?
 Sadly, no. So now what?
-Well, the car officially passes to the siblings of the winner, three to be exact; Raymond Humbertson's 100 year old sister Catherine, her nephew Robert Carney and his sister M.C.
+Well, the prize officially passes to the siblings of the winner, three to be exact; Raymond Humbertson's 100 year old sister Catherine, her nephew Robert Carney and his sister M.C.
 Kesner.
 Congratulations!
 Signing the title over ended the City of Tulsa's obligation to the vehicle and its condition.

 2007-2009: Preservation Begins

 If there was one thing apparent amongst Miss Belvedere's new owners, the car needed restoration and clean up.
 The problem is the damage to the car is so complete.
-Enough pressure could easily send one's finger thru the 1/4 inch panel steel.
+Enough pressure could easily send one's finger thru the 1/4 inch quarter-panel steel.
 Not to mention the decades worth of rust that covered every square inch inside and out.

 Ultra One, a company specializing in high quality rust removal products approached the owners of the wayward Plymouth with an offer to de-rust and stabilize the car.
 With the owners' blessings, she was moved to their facilities.
 They planned to stabilize the car enough to turn it over to a restoration place.
 Enthusiasm ran high as Miss Belvedere's preservation began with hopes of a running engine and working headlights headlined the owners' plans.